-Place one tablet under your tongue, or between your lip and gum, or between your cheek and gum.
+Place 1 tablet under your tongue, or between your lip and gum, or between your cheek and gum.
 Let the tablet dissolve completely; do not chew or swallow the tablet.

 If you use a spray, then spray once on or under your tongue.
 Do not inhale.
 Close your mouth.
 Wait a few seconds before you swallow and don't rinse your mouth for 5 to 10 minutes.

-After taking one tablet or spraying once, continue sitting for 5 minutes.
+After taking 1 tablet or spraying once, continue sitting for 5 minutes.

-If the angina goes away completely, rest awhile and follow your doctor's orders about returning to your normal routine.
+If the angina goes away completely, rest awhile and follow your provider's orders about returning to your normal routine.

 If the chest pain or pressure continues, CALL 911 immediately.
 Do NOT delay.
 You may be having a heart attack (acute myocardial infarction, or AMI)!

 You may be told by your doctor to CALL 911 after taking 2 or 3 tables or sprays of nitroglycerin (spaced 5 minutes apart) and the chest pain or pressure is still present 5 minutes after the last dose.
 Do not take more than 3 tablets, or spray more than 3 times, within 15 minutes.